nick-kanakis/Design-Patterns/src/main/java/chainOfResponsibility/chainOfResponsibility.md

 the request need more processing.

 ## How to use it ?
-1. Create an abstract class that has a reference of itself, a method to set the next level to forward the request, a process method that process the request and forward it to the next level, and abstract methods that differ in each concrete implementation.
+1. Create an abstract class that has a reference of the next level, a method to set the next level to forward the request, a process method that process the request and forward it to the next level, and abstract methods that differ in each concrete implementation.